-Appeal Request Forms must be submitted to the Chief Compliance Officer at: University of Silicon Valley, 191 Baypointe Parkway, San Jose, CA 95134, (408)498-5125, compliance@usv.edu.
+Appeal Request Forms must be submitted to the VP of Operations at: University of Silicon Valley, 191 Baypointe Parkway, San Jose, CA 95134, (408)498-5107, compliance@usv.edu.
 Appeals must be filed within 5 calendar days of the date that written notice of the outcome was provided.
 Appeal requests after this timeframe may be eligible for a discretionary waiver.
-The Chief Compliance Officer will review the appeal promptly, but generally within 30 calendar days and provide the respondent and complainant with simultaneous written notice of any changes to the result and notice when the determination is final.
+The VP of Operations will review the appeal promptly, but generally within 30 calendar days and provide the respondent and complainant with simultaneous written notice of any changes to the result and notice when the determination is final.